BENLYSTA: a guideline-recommended biologic for lupus and lupus nephritis

 ACEi = angiotensin-converting enzyme inhibitor; ARB = angiotensin receptor blocker; eGFR = estimated glomerular filtration rate; MP = methylprednisolone; SGLT2i = sodium glucose cotransporter-2 inhibitor; TAC = tacrolimus; UPr = urine protein; VOC = voclosporin.

-Select overarching principles from the EULAR 2023 lupus recommendations1
+Select overarching principles from the 2023 EULAR recommendations for lupus2

 Select overarching principles from the EULAR 2023 lupus